Krescenskok/CSE3902/README.txt

 - Fields are assigned but never used in BombCollider, BoomerangCollider, ItemCollider, BoomerangObject and BombExplosionState.
 Solved by removing.

+Code Analysis on Difficulty Handling (Done by Andrew) 0 errors, 0 warnings
+- Collection initialization can be simplified; has to be initialized in this manner though

+Code Analysis on Collisions (Done by Andrew)
+0 errors, 0 warnings

+Code Analysis on Menu (Done by Andrew and Noah)
+0 errors, 0 warnings

 Code Analysis on Enemies (Done by JT)
 0 errors, 0 warnings